-IR35 is a piece of legislation which affects all contractors which provide services through a personal service company (PSC) and is designed to prevent contractors from working as disguised employees by taxing them similarly to those in permanent employment.
+IR35 is a piece of anti-avoidance legislation which affects all contractors providing services through a personal service company (PSC).
+It is designed ensure those contractors working as disguised employees pay broadly the same tax as an employee.

-An extension of changes introduced in the public sector two years ago, the reforms will see medium and large businesses become responsible for assessing the IR35 status of their contractors.
+An extension of changes introduced in the public sector in 2017, the reforms will see medium and large businesses become responsible for assessing the IR35 status of assignments.
 As part of these changes, in the event of an inside IR35 determination, the tax liability will also transfer away from the contractor to whichever party in the supply chain manages paying the worker (the fee-payer).
 The primary result of this transfer of responsibility is that in the event of an inside IR35 determination, the fee-payer will be responsible for paying any taxes to HMRC.

 While the basics of the proposed amendments to the IR35 legislation are largely understood by recruiters, there are several questions that recruiters such as yourself may be asking.